Frequently Asked Questions

 Do I need to give credit to The Film Fund?

 Yes, and we'll be honored.
-We'll provide you with our motion graphic that reads "In association with The Film Fund."
+You'll need to reserve an Executive Producer credit for a designated Producer from The Film Fund, and we'll also provide you with our motion graphic that reads "In association with The Film Fund."
 It looks cool, and it'll lend even more credibility to your project.
 Not that you're not awesome to begin with. 😀

 What's all this about Auteurs?